piti118/ponggame-engine/Readme.md

 ```

 If you are too lazy just head to [onlinegdb](https://onlinegdb.com/HJdjctiHM),
 the game is bit laggy there.
+Make sure the terminal down below is large enough.